Renovamen/Text-Classification/README.md

 And all of them can be download [here](https://drive.google.com/drive/u/0/folders/0Bz8a_Dbh9Qhbfll6bVpmNUtUcFdjYmF2SEpmZUZUcVNiMUw1TWN6RDV3a0JHT3kxLVhVR2M) (Google Drive).
 Check out [here](docs/datasets.md) for more info about these datasets.

-You should download and unzip them first, then set their path (`dataset_path`) in your conig files.
+You should download and unzip them first, then set their path (`dataset_path`) in your config files.
 If you want to use other datasets, they may have to be stored in the same format as the above mentioned datasets.

 &nbsp;
 ## Pre-trained Word Embeddings